runyanjake/olomana/README.md

 ```
 sudo apt-get install gh
 ```
 Generate new SSH key to upload to Github if you'll be pushing or downloading private repos.
+Reuse the one from earlier if you want.
 ```
 ssh-keygen -t rsa -C "your-email@example.com"
 ```